PacificBiosciences/IsoSeq/README.md

     >liver_3p
     CTCACAGTCTGTGTGTGTACTCTGCGTTGATACCACTGCTT

-*Lima* will remove unwanted combinations and orient sequences according to the asymmetry of the primers.
+*lima* will remove unwanted combinations and orient sequences to 5' -> 3' orientation.

 From here on, execute the following steps for each output BAM file.